gnosis/dx-docs/source/community-resources.md

 # Hackathons
+*Develop use cases, raise awareness, improve usability, encourage further integration, and ultimately draw liquidity to one global DutchX pool*

 ## Upcoming / ongoing
 - Berlin Blockchain Week - [ETHBerlin](https://ethberlin.com/) 7-9th of September 2018
+    - Win 24ETH (5'000€) for a DutchX integration
     - If you've missed the DutchX Developer Workshop held ahead of ETHBerlin, check out the [recording](https://www.youtube.com/watch?v=ctBRuewslbI) to get up to speed on integration cases

 ### Participation details